 - maple syrup (I recommend Grade A) – I think the maple syrup is key, but if you don’t have any, you could use sugar

-- peanut butter (you’ll want a drippy one)
+- peanut butter (highly recommend this cinnamon peanut butter or a drippy one)

 - almond milk

 - chocolate chips (use vegan chocolate chips to keep this vegan).